Effective partnerships with people who have a lived experience of mental illness

 We’ve found our partnerships with people with a lived experience of mental illness are highly effective and they are now a critical element of everything we do.
 Whilst we are continually working on how to do it better, we think we’re pretty good at involving people and we're keen to share the strategies we’ve found so effective.

-You may like to start by watching our video on how to involve people with lived experience (often referred to as 'consumers and carers') in your work.
+You may like to start by watching our video on how to involve people with lived experience of mental illness (often referred to as 'consumers and carers') in your organisation.

 Checklists and guidelines

 It is important to be organised and to develop policies, checklists and guidelines to support the work you are doing.
-The COPMI national initiative have a number of checklists and policies to involve people with lived experience that you may be able to adapt to suit your needs.
+The COPMI national initiative have a number of checklists and policies to involve people with lived experience of mental illness that you may be able to adapt to suit your needs.

-Youth participation allows young people to have a role in an organisation where their opinions are valued.
+Youth participation encourages young people to have a role in an organisation where their opinions are valued.
 The following report and fact sheets by Emerging Minds (previously trading as the Australian Infant, Child, Adolescent and Family Mental Health Association-AICAFMHA) are targeted towards youth participation: